 “The beans are like mother nature gave them to us and are not GMO.
 Barry Callebaut is able to identify the ruby beans containing the right set of attributes.
 Secondly, we developed a unique processing that makes those special precursors come alive, creating ruby chocolate,” Barry Callebaut.

+Yes it is naturally pink.
 It seems it is all about the process and not necessarily the discovery of a new cocoa bean?

 According to the label on the back of my 2kg packet of Callebaut ruby chocolate, below are the ingredients;